 “Havana Darkness” wastes a promising setting by an awful lot of poorly executed scenes, chops of acting and unconvincing horror cliches.
 Carlos (Guillermo Ivan, who also directed and co-wrote the film) plans to conduct research on Ernest Hemingway and when … Continue reading Havana Darkness (2019) – A Crummy Kind Of Horror

-The Argentinian horror “Aterrados” (which translates to “Terrified”) is a skilled take on a genre movie, where what’s terrifying crawls under your skin and casts a shadow over the (quite) obvious plot chaos.
-A suburban neighborhood in Buenos Aires is … Continue reading Terrified (2017) Delivers The Scares Despite Its Multiple Plotholes
+The Argentinian horror Aterrados (2017) (which translates to “Terrified”) is a skilled take on a genre movie, where what’s terrifying crawls under your skin and casts a shadow over the (quite) obvious plot chaos.
+A suburban neighborhood in Buenos Aires … Continue reading Terrified (2017) Horror Review

 As an unsettling poem about the darkness of the human mind that “The House That Jack Built” is essentially, it’s also one of the most harrowing experiences you can buy yourself for the price of a cinema ticket.